Confinement in 1+1D $\mathbb{Z}_2$ Lattice Gauge Theories at Finite Temperature

 In the confined phase, the string length distribution is peaked at $\ell = 1$, meaning that most of the mesonic states are tightly confined with few empty lattice sites between the two partons making up a meson, see Fig.~\ref{figThree}(b).
 (There is a small fraction of mesons with $\ell \geq 2$, which can be attributed to quantum fluctuations.
 The presence of $\ell = 2$ states is in fact necessary for the mesonic states to remain mobile, since the hopping of mesons can be understood as a second-order perturbation process when we consider the limit of $h \gg t$ \cite{Borla2020PRL}.)
 In contrast, the anti-string-length distribution is broad, with a long tail.
 Furthermore, the anti-string-length distribution has a peak at $\ell > 1$ in the ground state.
 This is also influenced by the overall filling of the chain, see \cite{SMPhysRev}.

 The combined bimodal distribution of string and anti-string lengths is thus a clear indicator of confinement.
 These features are present up to temperatures consistent with our previous calculations of the Green's function and Friedel oscillations.
-For higher temperatures $T \geq t$, the distributions become similar to each other and both peak at $\ell = 1$: this is consistent with a continuous crossover to the deconfined regime at $T = \infty$.
-However, at finite temperature $T \gtrsim t$, a slight difference between string and anti-string length histograms remains visible, supporting our claim of pre-formed mesons.
+For higher temperatures $T \geq t$, the distributions become more similar to each other and both peak at $\ell = 1$: this is consistent with a continuous crossover to the deconfined regime at $T = \infty$.
+However, at finite temperature $T \gtrsim t$, a slight difference between string and anti-string length histograms remains, supporting our claim of pre-formed mesons up to any finite temperature.

 \textbf{\textit{Quench dynamics.---}} Next we consider another experimentally accessible, dynamical probe.
 To this end, an initially tightly bound parton pair is introduced into a finite-density thermal gas and we probe whether it remains confined during the subsequent time evolution.